Marathon, Patriots Day, Red Sox - Biggest April Events!

 The colorful Boston Common carousel across from Beacon Street provides plenty of entertainment for the younger set from April through October.

-Japan Festival Boston
+Japan Festival Boston - Canceled

 Look for the traditional Japanese portable shrines, including children's versions, brought to the site by volunteeers in the spirit of Japanese festivals.

-Nearest T station: Red/Green Line/Park Street
+Nearest T station: Red & Green Lines: Park Street

 Taste of the North End on Friday, April 24, 7pm-11pm gives you a great chance to sample special dishes from over 45 North End restaurants, bakeries, and distributors in this annual tasting event.